owncloud/ios-library/README.md

 ownCloud webDAV library for iOS uses AFNetworking version 1.3.0 which is not the latest one.
 AFNetworking is available under the MIT license.

 ownCloud webDAV library for iOS uses some classes based in  https://github.com/zwaldowski/DZWebDAVClient.
-Copyright (c) 2012 Zachary Waldowski, Troy Brant, Marcus Rohrmoser, and Sam Soffes.
+Copyright (c) 2012 Zachary Waldowski, Troy Brant, Marcus Rohrmoser, and Sam Soffes under the MIT license.

 ### Compatibility